TiffanyHoang/minesweeper/README.md

 ## Potential future features

-1. Auto revealing neighbour safe squares when a safe square is revealed.
+1. Auto revealing neighbour safe squares when a safe square is revealed and has no mine around.

 2. Provide a flag toggle option that can be used to mark a potential mine.